What is Ransomware and Where did it Come From?

 Most often than not, it is a user opening a seemingly innocent attachment or clicking on an innocuous link who is often the initial cause of any ransomware incident.
 Sometimes they help propagate the attack by forwarding the email/link to others unaware of the danger this causes.

 Keeping your anti-virus updated is a key component of any defence strategy.
+As IT support specialists this is something we maintain on behalf of our clients.
 It may also be worth exploring a 3rd party service to scan your email before it reaches its final destination, whether this is an on-premise or cloud solution.

 Microsoft releases patches for all of its major software every second Tuesday of the month (often referred to as “Patch Tuesday”) and an effective patch strategy should be one of the cornerstones in your management policy.
 Sometimes these patches introduce unwanted effects, so adding them to a ‘lab’ or ‘sandbox’ environment before wide-scale deployment is something to consider.